Biplane fighter aces

 From 07:15 to 09:25 Tenente Giorgio Bertolaso and Sergente Ambrogio Rusconi of the 91a Squadriglia flew a reconnaissance mission from Sigonella over the sea, searching enemy shipping or signs of sunken ships.

-Giannella and Palma was a few minutes late to take-off because the ground crew were checking their weapons.
+Giannella and Palma were a few minutes late to take-off because the ground crew were checking their weapons.

 Taking part in this interception were also more than 100 Bf 109Gs from I, II and III/JG 53 and I and II/JG 77.
 They claimed twelve bombers for the loss of four Bf 109s including Major Johannes Steinhoff, Kommodore of JG 77, who force-landed his stricken aircraft.